Salesforce thinks your pipeline is linear. Arlington group sales close around a 20-date event calendar.

 How to choose a developer in Arlington

 Look for a team that has built relationship systems with inventory and date logic, not just configured a SaaS CRM.
 Ask them to model your toughest account live.
-The right firm connects this CRM to your booking software and business intelligence dashboards so sales, operations, and finance see the same numbers without re-keying.
+The right firm connects this CRM to your booking software and business intelligence (BI) dashboards so sales, operations, and finance see the same numbers without re-keying.

 - !They demo a generic pipeline and never mention event inventory.
 Ask how they would track suites against dates.